loklak/loklak_IBM_Home_Automation/README.md

 # IoT
-Internet of Things based home automation project using IBM IoTF platform Please follow the tutorial at:  http://diyhacking.com/iot-home-automation-ibm-iotf/
+Internet of Things based home automation project using IBM IoTF platform.
+Please follow the tutorial at:  http://diyhacking.com/iot-home-automation-ibm-iotf/

 This repository consists of two scripts: